 The WSGA 2-Man Team Championship is one of the WSGA’s newest state championships.
 This two-man team event is played over three rounds, with each round using a different format.
 The first round is played under the four-ball (bestball) format, the second round is foursomes (alternate shot), and the third round is a scramble, thereby yielding a 54-hole team score.
 Team members need not be from the same club.
 All competition will be played at scratch – no handicaps.
 To be eligible, team members must have a combined WSGA Handicap Index of 12.0 or less.

-In 2013, the WSGA added a senior version of the 2-Man Team Championship.
+In 2013, the WSGA added a senior division of the 2-Man Team Championship.
 The senior event is open to players 55 and older and features the same format as the 2-Man Team Championship.
-The event is played over three rounds, with each round using a different format.
-The first round is played under the four-ball (bestball) format, the second round is foursomes (alternate shot), and the third round is a scramble, thereby yielding a 54-hole team score.
-Team members need not be from the same club.
-All competition will be played at scratch - no handicaps.
 To be eligible, team members must have a combined WSGA Handicap Index of 19.9 or less.

 WPGA/WSGA Nelthorpe Cup Matches

 The WSGA, in conjunction with the WPGA, co-sponsors this all-star event in which the twelve highest ranked amateurs along with the four highest ranked senior amateurs compete against their professional counterparts in a team competition conducted under a match play format.
 The competition features individual (singles) matches and four-ball (bestball) match play.
-The Nelthorpe Cup Matches annually showcase the states best golfers and is by invitation only.
+The Nelthorpe Cup Matches annually showcase the states best golfers.